d3fin3d/staff/guidelines.md

   When a rule is added or changed, first-time breaking of the rule should be done as an informal.
 Posts made before the new rule should not be infracted for except as an informal of the new rule.

+* __Re-reported content__

+  If a post or topic gets reported again, the moderator who handled it last time should not handle it.
+This is to allow a second pair of eyes to review the report to make sure the original action was correct.

 ## Sectional Moderation